Got Questions?

 Q : Should I take your high school chemistry before taking college chemistry?

 A : Traditionally, you would have to.
 With our college chemistry course structure, you don't need to take the high school chemistry first.
-Our college chemistry does not have the prerequisite, since the course has the Foundation Tutorials built-in to prepare you the basic skills needed before you ease into the full-length general chemistry.
+Our college chemistry does not have the prerequisite, since it has the Foundation Tutorials built-in to prepare you the basic skills needed before you ease into the full-length general chemistry.

 [top]